Side 2 of a Cabaret Voltaire mixtape, compiled 5th June 2003.

 Kino was remixed four times in 1992; this version only appeared on the 12" and CD singles accompanying the Technology: Western Re-Works 1992 album.
 The version number assumes that the original 1985 12" mix is #1 and 1992 album re-work is #2.

 I Think appeared on Cabaret Voltaire's final album as a duo, 1994's ambient excursion The Conversation.
 There seems to be some debate about Mallinder's involvement in this and whether it was largely a Richard H. Kirk solo project.
-Either way, it's good album, echoes of what has gone before and a peek into what would come next.
+Either way, it's a good album, echoes of what has gone before and a peek into what would come next.

 Richard H. Kirk revived Cabaret Voltaire in 2009, initially for remixes and production work and then a series of albums and EPs released in 2020 and 2021 before his untimely passing in September last year.